vegarringdal/simple-html/README.md

-# grid-rebuild
+# @simple-html/grid

 Only lit-html as dependency

-> version 5.0.0-next is the active dev version and will replace version 4 in Dec 2022
+> version 5.0.0-next is the active dev version and will replace version 4 in Dec 2022.

 Its beeing used in some personal applications at work atm to get real world testing on what works